Link building is a double-edged sword.

 Let’s dive in.

-Depending on the nature of your site and how much effort you’ve put into building links, there are probably hundreds to thousands of links pointing to the various pages of your site.
+Depending on the nature of your site and how much effort you’ve put into building links, there are probably hundreds to thousands of links and various referring domains linking to the various pages of your site.

 Maybe you were referenced in a press release or noted as a sponsor for a charity event, or maybe you were featured in a series of offsite articles.